-As described in the Break Clearing Phase Sub-streams section, during the two-stage valuation data data cleansing (or exception management) workflow (VD XM), the phases which may need your input are:
+As described in the Break Clearing Phase Streams section, during the two-stage valuation data cleansing (or exception management) workflow (VD XM), the phases which may need your input are:

 - the ‘Overlay I Breaks’ clearing phase